Sakuu hires Porsche to design battery gigafactories

 Sakuu, a Californian developer of 3D-printed solid-state batteries, has commissioned Porsche’s consulting subsidiary Porsche Consulting to plan its targeted gigafactories worldwide.
 Sakuu currently operates two facilities in Silicon Valley.

 Sakuu says it plans annual production capacities of 200 GWh for lithium metal and solid-state batteries by 2030.
-Porsche Consulting is to undertake the planning of a reference large-scale factory for the US company with a sustainable setup and maximum production efficiency, which “can be efficiently replicated at various locations around the globe”, as Sakuu puts it.
+Porsche Consulting is planning a reference large-scale factory for the US company with a sustainable setup and maximum production efficiency, which “can be efficiently replicated at various locations around the globe”, as Sakuu puts it.

-Currently, Sakuu operates two facilities in Silicon Valley: a pilot line for solid-state batteries and an engineering centre.
+Sakuu operates two Silicon Valley facilities: a pilot line for solid-state batteries and an engineering centre.
 Sakuu says the latter centre will enable it to scale its 3D printing battery platform.
-The company has not yet made public how it plans to finance the Gigafactory offensive.
+The company has not yet decided how it plans to finance the Gigafactory offensive.
 What is known is that Sakuu raised $62 million in a financing round in early 2022.

 Gregor Harman, CEO of Porsche Consulting North America, is “thrilled to become an integral part of Sakuu’s journey as it embarks on building gigafactories that break all norms in commercial-scale energy manufacturing.”
 “Their seminal and scalable additive manufacturing approach can bring incredible innovation to major industries transitioning to new energy solutions— automotive and beyond,” he added.